okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020/index.md

 #### Bugs fixed in 2020.04.0

-* New SAML apps would have an active SAML assertion Inline Hook assigned to them automatically.
+* New SAML apps would have an active SAML assertion inline hook assigned to them automatically.
 (OKTA-262777)
 * Attempts to update the user schema with invalid properties could return HTTP 500 errors.
 (OKTA-281498)
 * The `errorSummary` for error E0000074 was malformed.
 (OKTA-273711)